TMcG1998/employee-tracker-database/README.md

   ## Installation

   To install, begin by cloning the code into a desired location on the user's PC.
-Using command line, navigate into the develop folder.
-From there, type 'node index' and return/enter.
+Using command line, navigate into the root.
+From there, type 'node app' and return/enter.
 The app will start.

   ## Usage